-Sure, I could have taken the car back for more stick-weld ugliness and perhaps a chance for a new leak.
+Sure, I could have taken the car back for more shoddy workmanship and perhaps a chance for a new leak.
 Instead, I decided to pursue an upgrade by Baun Performance, LLC.
 The proprietor, Jake Baun (aka “GTI Jake” at GolfMk7.com), had caught my attention years ago with his sensible approach to upgrades.
 He builds exhaust and intercooler systems in his home workshop.
 I was very tempted by his valved system, which allows drivers to switch between a muffled exhaust and nearly wide-open with the flick of a remote switch.
 Here’s a photo of that impressive system.
 My reality is that the switch would be off 99.99% of the time and not worth the $800 upgrade… not for me and my purposes, anyway.
-I might feel differently if I were to track my car on a regular basis, though.
+Later, it was easy for me to conclude that I made a wise decision.
+You’ll understand after reading more.

 I took the car on a good test drive, including a few bumpy roads to ensure that the exhaust had no rattles or misalignments, as well as a few places where I could put on some speed.
 I noticed extra volume right away.
 Admittedly, that was a bit of a turn-off, but it wasn’t enough for me to have buyer’s remorse.
 The true test of volume was driving in the mountains with my trailer in tow.
 With the trailer and steep hills, the exhaust drone was a bit much… not unbearable, just undesirable.
 The drone reduced as I descended from the mountains and drove on flatter roads.
 And it was even better with the trailer uncoupled.
 Regardless, the extra exhaust note was tolerable in light of my next observation.

-I mentioned my trailer above.
-The stock exhaust could have fit in the car, especially the way Jake cut it into strategic sections that are convenient for resale.
-However, I decided to bring my trailer so that my interior would be clear and quiet for the detour I had planned for my trip home.
-I’ll share more details about the road trip in a separate entry.
 I highly recommend Baun Performance!
 Some may be intimidated by his pricing.
-But consider the fact that each of his pieces are built to order from high-grade stainless steel parts that are TIG welded and Argon back-purged.
-Odds are good that this system will outlast the rest of the car.
+But consider the fact that each of his pieces are hand-built to order from high-grade stainless steel parts that are TIG welded and Argon back-purged.
+Odds are good that any of his systems will outlast the rest of the car.
 So, save those pennies if you want the good stuff! 😉 See Jake’s complete price list on his FB page, as well as photos of his impressive work.
 See my video series about these system on my Baun Performance playlist.